 How it Works

-From deep electronics and code to an actual weapon platform, the CRL can be used to assist stakeholders in prioritizing risks and selecting courses of action for maximum effect against cyber-attacks.
-The framework provides stakeholders with an understanding of cyber investments necessary for increased cyber resilience.
+The CRL Framework can be used to assist stakeholders in prioritizing risks and selecting courses of action for maximum effect against cyber attacks, as well as provide stakeholders with an understanding of cyber investments necessary for increased cyber resilience.

 The CRL helps employ common risk- and engineering-based approaches, and leverages common assessment tools such as the National Institute of Standards and Technology’s (NIST) Risk Management Process and Risk Management Framework, Lockheed Martin’s threat-driven methodologies, and the Department of Defense’s Cyber Table Top (CTT) Guidebook.

-For more information, refer to our whitepaper, “An Overview of the Lockheed Martin Cyber Resiliency Level® (CRL™) Framework for Weapon, Mission, and Training Systems.”
+For more information, refer to our whitepaper, “An Overview of the Lockheed Martin Cyber Resiliency Level® (CRL®) Framework for Weapon, Mission, and Training Systems.”

 The Case for Built-In Cybersecurity